qrithm/paqr/README.md

 In the future we may cut releases, but for now this is based off master.

+Install your requirements file so that `paqr` can be run from the shell

 ## Usage

+### Implement your predictor

 Implement your Predictor as follow: